severalnines/docs/user-guide/mysql/manage.rst

 Specify the host that you want to install ProxySQL.
 You can use an existing database server or use another new host by specifying the hostname or IPv4 address.

 * **Server Address**
-	- List of existing servers provisioned under ClusterControl.
+	- Specify the hostname or IP address of the host.
+This host must be accessible via passwordless SSH from ClusterControl node.

 * **Port**
 	- ProxySQL load-balanced port.
 Default is 6033.

 * **Select Version**
 	- Pick a ProxySQL major version to be installed by ClusterControl.
 Default is 2.x.

-* **Add a new address**
-	- Specify the hostname or IP address of the host.
-This host must be accessible via passwordless SSH from ClusterControl node.

 **ProxySQL Configuration**

 * **Import Configuration**
 	- Deploys a new ProxySQL based on an existing ProxySQL instance.
 The source instance must be added first into ClusterControl.
 Once added, you can choose the source ProxySQL instance from a dropdown list.

+* **Disable Firewall**
+	- Check the box to disable firewall (recommended).

+* **Disable AppArmor/SELinux**
+	- Check the box to let ClusterControl disable AppArmor (Ubuntu) or SELinux (RedHat/CentOS) if enabled (recommended).

+* **Use Native Clustering**
+	- The ProxySQL server will be created using native ProxySQL clustering.
+An entry will be created in the ``proxysql_server`` table.
+	- It is recommended to enable this if you would like to have more than one ProxySQL nodes.
+Port 6032 must be reachable between all ProxySQL nodes.

 **ProxySQL User Credentials**

 Two ProxySQL users are required, one for administration and another one for monitoring.
 ClusterControl will create both during deployment.
+This section will be greyed out if you already have enabled *Native Clustering* for any existing ProxySQL node because the administration and monitoring users must be identical on all ProxySQL nodes.

 * **Administration User**
 	- ProxySQL administration user name.